How the Internet of Medical Things (IoMT) is Changing Healthcare

 Environment and energy-monitoring intelligence oversees electricity usage and manages environments in which patients and supplies are stored.

-In any industry, IoT collects a high volume of data.
+In any industry, IoT collects a high volume of data – IoMT is no different.
 For the medical industry, the need to protect this data is of the utmost importance.
 Patients’ diagnoses and treatment details, among other data, are highly sensitive, requiring strong security against the cyberattacks networks can experience.
 This need for superior security is one priority that must be top of mind with every innovation.

 Cost is another IoMT challenge.
 While IoMT can save patients and healthcare providers money in the long run, the upfront costs can be a hurdle.
 Smart devices, remote patient monitoring systems, and onsite medical equipment for offices requires an investment not all can afford.
 As IoMT becomes more common and proves more value, solutions to combat these costs will have to be determined.